hu-zza/Clim/README.md

     + Double-decker (it's a pseudo-leaf, a link to the node)
   - Help
   - Exit

+Our initial position is the *Double-decker* node, and we have three choices:
+*Date & Time*, *Help*, *Exit*
+The last two are leaves and set with function references.
+Without examining *Console::help* and *Console::exit*
+we can assume this two do their job and return with 0.
+(So the menu stays at the initial position after them.)
+However *Date & Time* is a node.
+If we choose this one, the menu navigates to it without any extra job.
+In this case there is three additional choice:
+*Date*, *Time*, *Double-decker*
+The first one prints the date and returns with 0.
+So the menu navigates to *Double-decker*.
+The second one prints the time and returns with 1.
+So the menu navigates to *Date & Time*.
+The last one is a bit odd: Because we have a node with the exact same name (Double-decker),
+this will be autoconfigured.

 ### *Only for parametric menus*
 Coming soon...